gattil/gattil.github.io/01_about/index.md

 I was born in Brescia in 1989.
 I grew up in Franciacorta's country side, a beautiful place where you can appreciate the incredible landscapes drinking superb wines.

+As a passionate technologist with a background in **high-performance computing and data science**, I've developed expertise in [optimising complex algorithms](/research) for global pathogen evolution and distribution models.
+This experience has fuelled my drive to design and build scalable, resilient, **cloud-native solutions** that tackle complex challenges head-on.
+My approach centers on creating future-ready systems that ensure data integrity, minimise failure scenarios, and automatically scale with problem complexity.

+I excel at leading **multi-disciplinary teams** from concept to delivery, driving business-driven projects with a keen eye for innovation and efficiency.
+My expertise extends to application integration design and **sustainable architecture development**, particularly in highly regulated sectors such as **healthcare, life sciences, energy, and finance**.

+Outside of work, I'm a [private pilot](/flying), an avid cyclist and a passionate mountain hiker.
+These diverse interests enhance my ability to approach projects from multiple angles and work effectively with diverse teams.
+I'm eager to leverage my technical skills, leadership experience, and domain knowledge to drive innovation, **mentor emerging talent**, and craft **impactful solutions** that address the unique challenges in today's **rapidly evolving technological landscape**.

 <!-- From Sept '03 until June'08 I attended the high school @ Istituto Madonna della Neve in Adro (BS) - IT where I focused my attention on classical studies and in June '08 I obtained the "Maturità Classica" (humanistic studies) high school degree. -->